 When we think about the 3R’s (Reduce, Reuse, Recycle), we immediately recall recycling and the efforts cities make to enforce this practice.
 Although, there are many practical and effective solutions, the 3R’s don’t receive equal attention.
 Typically recycling is made easy by providing receptacles to separate paper, aluminum, glass, plastic and even tires.

+Recently, we have become more mindful of reducing our consumption of water, electricity, paper products, or even adopt biking and opt for public transportation.
 But one R - Reuse tends to be overlooked.
 Consumers participate by using grocery totes, reusable water bottles and by donating items to charities.
 But these facilities have limited space, and many items are not accepted such as furniture, exercise equipment, textbooks, encyclopedias and electrical fixtures.
 Much of this never ends up back in circulation even though it could be used by others.

 Tradepal’s mission is to make reuse as easy as recycling.
 The online service encourages reuse by simplifying the process so users can list items with images in less than a minute and seamlessly broadcast their virtual sale to their networks.
 No need for classifieds or to compete with power users to generate visibility.
 All users’ items are displayed on their profile complete with image, price, condition and description.